Pandorax100/Recaptcha/README.md

 ### Validation

+When validating a reCAPTCHA response, you should check the following properties on the validation response:

+- `Success`: Indicates whether the validation was successful.
+- `Score`: Represents the confidence score (for reCAPTCHA v3).
+You may want to set a threshold (e.g., 0.5).
+- `Action`: Should match the expected action you specified when rendering the reCAPTCHA widget.

 To validate a reCAPTCHA response, inject the `IRecaptchaService` into your controller or service and call the `ValidateAsync` method:

 ```csharp